Skip to main content

 Why Open Source Matters for Reproducible Science

 I develop almost everything in open source.
-People ask why I spend so much time on documentation, examples, and polish for free software.
+People sometimes ask why I spend so much time on documentation, examples, and polish for free software.

 The answer is simple: science should be reproducible, and code is increasingly central to scientific claims.